jaredly/j3/Roadmap.md

+# Now that copy and paste and delete are ok

+- [ ] drag would be fun, but a bit of a boondoggle
+- [ ] select w/ holes would also be flashy
+- [ ] widgets also sound fun, buttt

+- [ ] I think we should dive into execution now.

+So, should I go into multi-top right now?
+Is it the time for it?
+Seems like a reasonable nexty.

+###

 - [x] the "closest selection" calculation isn't quite right.
   - should make a mode where you just mouse around and it renders the selection